It doesn’t look like the two left-wing contenders for the French presidency will be able to do a deal.

 Now Italy’s left could make the same mistake.

-A left-wing cabal has threatened to split from the ruling Democratic Party if Matteo Renzi insists on calling an early election this year.
+A left-wing cabal has threatened to split from the ruling Democratic Party if Matteo Renzi insists on calling an election this year.

 With a fresh mandate, Renzi could defeat the anti-establishment Five Star Movement in the next election — but only just.
 Most polls give the Democrats an advantage of 3 to 5 percentage points.